 Exercise regularly- Exercise is known to increase a sense of well being dramatically.
 It can be an outlet to purge negative emotion, to feel stronger and to increase serotonin (a neurotransmitter associated with positive mood).

 Nurture friendships- Being connected to friends has a positive impact on mood.
 This means getting together versus texting or reading social media updates.
 Being with another person increases oxytocin which is a neurotransmitter that improves a sense of peace and well being.
+Isolation can breed negative thinking, while some studies show that interaction with people increases happiness.

 Serve others- It can be very personally satisfying to do a service project.
 Help the homeless by serving food in a food kitchen, volunteer where you see a need, help out at an organization or church.
 This gets us out of our self-focus to focus on others that can break the repetitive thinking about personal problems.